EdDataScienceEES/tutorial-ChenRunlin0718/index.md

 # _Part III: Forecasting_

-Now that we’ve prepared and analyzed our time series data, it’s time to build a forecasting model and generate future predictions!
+Now that we’ve prepared and analysed our time series data, it’s time to build a forecasting model and generate future predictions!
 In this section, we will:

 **- Select an appropriate forecasting model.**